akshayparihardev/Thought-of--the-Day/README.md

 # Daily Thought
-**Date:** 2025-06-06
+**Date:** 2025-06-07

 **Thought of the Day:**
-> The journey of a thousand miles begins with a single step. - Lao Tzu
+> Love all, trust a few, do wrong to none. - William Shakespeare

 # Thank You !
 # Have a Nice Day !